DIVERSIFY-project/autojmh-validation-data/README.md

 In order to reproduce this experiment:

 1. Download and Maven-Install **AutoJMH** from its [sources](https://github.com/autojmh/autojmh-source-code)
-2. Clone this repo to your machine, it contains the source code used for AutoJMH and the humans to generate the microbenchmarks of the experiment.
+2. Clone this repo to your machine, it contains the source code used by both AutoJMH and the participants to generate their microbenchmarks.
 3. Locate the property file for `AutoJMHBase.properties` in the *src/main/resources* folder of the **AutoJMH** sources.
-4. Set variable `projectDir` the absolute path of the root *Samples* directory in your machine.
+4. Set variable `projectDir` to the absolute path of the root *Samples* directory in your machine.
 (The root directory is the one containing the *pom.xml* file).
    Set an output directory in `outputDir`, as well as a temporary working directory in `workingDir`.
 The working dir is for **AutoJMH** to store intermiediary results.
 5. Execute AutoJMH using as entry point `fr.inria.autojmh.tool.AllTags.java`
 6. The resulting microbenchmarks will be in your output directory